NUS-ML/_HypoSpace/README.md

 ```zsh
 $ ollama create <your-model-name> -f <Modelfile path>
 ```
+here we also need to notice the Modelfile.
+You can change the settings in it, such as model path and hyper-parameters.

 4. run the model in ollama
 ```zsh
 $ ollama run <your-model-name>